fehertoypeter/FluentAir/src/DevelopmentTasks.md

 These locations can be modified to fetch the corresponding data from Firebase as the component loads.

-- Ensure data is only loaded once from Firebase and stored in state like now so it takes only 4 reads.
+- Ensure data is only loaded once Like now, from Firebase and stored in state like now so it takes only 4 reads.
 - The question bank (`hajduflyTestBank.js`) remains unchanged.

 ### Firebase Data Synchronization